 Maximum period displayed (in minutes) This setting makes it possible to define the data period to be displayed for a curve.
 This period is expressed in minutes and may take on one of the following values: 15, 30, 45 or 60.
-This parameter allows defining the refreshment time of monitoring curves.
-This period is expressed in seconds and may take on one of the following values: 5, 10, 15 or 20. (in seconds) This parameter allows defining the refreshment time of monitoring data set out on the tables.
+Curve refreshment time (in seconds) This parameter allows defining the refreshment time of monitoring curves.
+This period is expressed in seconds and may take on one of the following values: 5, 10, 15 or 20.
+Table refreshment time (in seconds) This parameter allows defining the refreshment time of monitoring data set out on the tables.
 This period is expressed in minutes and may take on one of the following values: 1, 3, 5, 7 and 10.